NasrinRipa/nut-recognizer/README.md

 ## API Integration with GitHub Pages

-The deployed model API is integrated into the [GitHub Pages Website](nasrinripa.github.io/nut-recognizer/).
+The deployed model API is integrated into the [here](https://nasrinripa.github.io/nut-recognizer/).
 Implementation details and other related information can be found in the `docs` folder.